Scrabble: Equipment

-S is one of the most versatile tiles in English-language Scrabble because it can be appended to many words to pluralize them (or in the case of most verbs, convert them to the third person singular present tense, as in the word PLUMMETS); Alfred Butts included only four S tiles to avoid making the game "too easy".
-Q is considered the most troublesome letter, as almost all words with it also contain U; a similar problem occurs in other languages like French, Dutch, Italian, and German.
-J is also difficult to play due to its low frequency and a scarcity of words having it at the end.
-C and V may be troublesome in the endgame, since no two-letter words with them exist, except for CH in the Collins Scrabble Words lexicon.
+An English-language set contains 100 tiles, 98 of which are marked with a letter and a point value between 1 and 10.
+Each tile's point value is based on its frequency in English, with vowels and common letters such as L, N, R, S, and T worth 1 point, and rare letters such as Q and Z worth 10 points.
+The remaining two tiles are blank and carry no value.
+Other language sets use different letter set distributions with different point values.
+Tiles are usually made of wood or plastic and are 19 × 19 mm square and 4 mm thick, slightly smaller than the squares on the board.
+Each player uses a rack that conceals their tiles from other players.

 History

-In 1938, the American architect Alfred Mosher Butts created the game as a variation on an earlier word game he invented, called Lexiko.
+In 1931 in Poughkeepsie, New York, the American architect Alfred Mosher Butts created the game as a variation on an earlier word game he invented, called Lexiko.
 The two games had the same set of letter tiles, whose distributions and point values Butts worked out by performing a frequency analysis of letters from various sources, including The New York Times.
 The new game, which he called Criss-Crosswords, added the 15×15 gameboard and the crossword-style gameplay.
 He manufactured a few sets himself but was not successful in selling the game to any major game manufacturers of the day.

 In 1948, James Brunot, a resident of Newtown, Connecticut, and one of the few owners of the original Criss-Crosswords game, bought the rights to manufacture the game in exchange for granting Butts a royalty on every unit sold.
-Although he left most of the game (including the distribution of letters) unchanged, Brunot slightly rearranged the "premium" squares of the board and simplified the rules; he also renamed the game Scrabble, a real word which means "to scratch frantically".
+Although he left most of the game (including the distribution of letters) unchanged, Brunot slightly rearranged the "premium" squares of the board and simplified the rules; he also renamed the game Scrabble, a real word that means "scratch frantically".
 In 1949, Brunot and his family made sets in a converted former schoolhouse in Dodgingtown, Connecticut, a section of Newtown.
 They made 2,400 sets that year but lost money.
-According to legend, Scrabbles big break came in 1952 when Jack Straus, president of Macy's, played the game on vacation.
-Upon returning from vacation, he was surprised to find that his store did not carry the game.
-He placed a large order, and within a year, "everyone had to have one".